The objective of this network is to provide timely, relevant, and reliable expert advice on North American and Arctic defence and security topics.

 - preparing and presenting or co-presenting research findings at a conference or workshop

 - producing website content, podcasts, opinion editorials, and other forms of information sharing for public audiences

 - authoring or co-authoring research findings in academic articles or book chapters

 - assisting the research team in setting research agendas and timelines

-GRAs associated with the NAADSN / RDSNAA will have opportunities to develop robust research and communication skills essential for academic and non-academic careers, including applied knowledge of advanced methodological and theoretical tools and interdisciplinary approaches, experience in supporting and/or directly contributing to the publication and dissemination of research, digital literacy, data management and analysis, project management, and workshop and conference presentations.
-All of these activities will take within a supportive team environment.
+GRAs associated with the NAADSN / RDSNAA have opportunities to develop robust research and communication skills essential for academic and non-academic careers, including applied knowledge of advanced methodological and theoretical tools and interdisciplinary approaches, experience in supporting and/or directly contributing to the publication and dissemination of research, digital literacy, data management and analysis, project management, and workshop and conference presentations.
+All of these activities take place within a supportive team environment.